kpassoubady/java-for-qe-template/README.md

 mvn test -P api-tests,exec-java,unit-tests
 ```

-In Command Prompt
+In Command Prompt:
 ![alt text](image-5.png)

-In IntelliJ IDEA Editor
+In IntelliJ IDEA Editor:
 ![alt text](image-2.png)

 You should see the below `Build Success` message

-In IntelliJ IDEA
+In IntelliJ IDEA:
 ![alt text](image-3.png)

 In the command prompt:
 ![alt text](image-6.png)